DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Experiments

 \paragraph{Effectiveness of Decoding Method.}

-We keep the architecture unchanged and compare AR, DD, and our method, while also validating the effectiveness of Adaptive Cache in inference.
-Results in \Cref{tab:efficiency_main} show that \method~achieves the best action quality among the compared decoding strategies.
-With Adaptive Cache enabled, both DD and DFM obtain clear speedups, and \textit{DFM+Adaptive Cache} delivers the fastest decoding while maintaining strong performance.
-These results indicate that DFM provides a favorable quality--efficiency trade-off under matched decoding steps.
+We keep the architecture unchanged and compare AR, DD, and DFM methods under the same evaluation setting.
+We further equip DFM with Adaptive Cache to assess its effect on inference efficiency.
+As shown in \Cref{tab:efficiency_main}, DFM achieves the best action quality without caching, reaching an average length of 4.60.
+Adding Adaptive Cache increases its decoding speed from 60.2 to 121.0 while retaining an average length of 4.58, making \textit{DFM+Cache} the fastest variant.
+These results demonstrate that DFM offers a favorable quality--efficiency trade-off and can be substantially accelerated with minimal performance degradation.